ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 - A *Handler* object executes the necessary code and returns the defined *Result* using data provided by the *Request*.

 Conceptually it's very simple, and relatively easy to implement.
-The problem is most implementations are very verbose.
+The problem which I've already stated is it's very verbose.
 A request and a handler for every single database action.
 Lots of classes repeating the same old code.
 Here's an example:

 ![Verbose CQS](./documents/images/verbose-cqs.png)